National Donor Deferral Registry: Requalification of previously deferred donors

 It was not until May 2010 when the FDA published a way for individuals to be requalified due to repeatedly reactive test for anti-HBC.
 The FDA admitted that up to 21,500 people in the late 1980s and 1990s because of "false positive" tests results.
 The FDA estimated that almost 200,000 donors could be eligible for reentry.

 Errors on registry

 There is no central agency responsible for reviewing or correcting errors.
 Each company that inputs data into the NDDR must have a written procedure to correct errors.

-A Woman in De Moines, Iowa, was listed on the NDDR after having a 'reactive' test for HIV however, after additional testing was found to be negative for HIV.
+A Woman in Des Moines, Iowa, was listed on the NDDR after having a 'reactive' test for HIV however, after additional testing was found to be negative for HIV.